Pl4tt/online-socket-chess/README.md

 To do that you need to clone this repo, run the server.py file and then run some instances of the game by running the window.py file a few times.

 ## Hints
-Checkmate will not work.
+- Checkmate will not work.
 You will need to kill the king in order to win the game.
+- En Passant won't work either.